bitst0rm-pub/Formatter/README.md

 # Formatter

-Formatter is a config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.
+Formatter is a config-file-driven plugin for Sublime Text `3` & `4` to beautify and minify source code.<br/>
+As the pioneering and oldest plugin of its kind for Sublime Text, its concepts and innovations have inspired numerous other plugins.

 Key features:

-- Supports more than 2 major programming languages.
+- Supports more than 70 major programming languages.
+- Comes with more than 80 preset adapters for various plugins.
 - Capable to format entire files, single or multiple selections.
 - Capable to format entire folder recursively.
 - Operates based on syntax scope, not file extension.